Skip to content

 As defined by the Holocaust Memorial Day Trust, Holocaust Memorial Day is the international day on 27 January to remember the six million Jews murdered during the Holocaust, alongside the millions of people murdered under Nazi persecution of other groups and during more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.

-Further information about Holocaust Memorial Day can be found on the Holocaust Memorial Day Trust’s website, and you might find this enhanced guidance for 2024 useful.
+Further information about Holocaust Memorial Day can be found on the Holocaust Memorial Day Trust’s website, and you might find this enhanced guidance useful.

 How we can support you to teach about Holocaust Memorial Day

-Our literacy resources are designed to be used throughout the week beginning Monday 27 January, with pupils aged 11 to 14 (Key Stage 3/S1 to S3).
+These new resources are designed to be used with pupils aged 11 to 14 (Key Stage 3/S1 to S3).

-As in previous years, we have worked with author Tom Palmer to plan and deliver a suite of resources and a free event to support teaching on this challenging subject.
+As in previous years, we have worked with author Tom Palmer to plan and deliver a suite of resources and a free event to support teaching on this challenging subject, including a special film made by Paul Hill.

-Secondary teachers and students (ages 11 to 14), are invited to join us for a free online commemoration event featuring award-winning writer, Tom Palmer, author of After The War in conversation with Holocaust survivor, Alfred Garwood and Child survivor, Antoinette Mutabazi.
+Secondary teachers and students are invited to join us for a free online commemoration event featuring award-winning writer, Tom Palmer, author of After The War in conversation with Holocaust survivor, Alfred Garwood and Child survivor, Antoinette Mutabazi.

 Date: Monday 27 January